 The front quarter of the magazine, News, features UK and global news round-ups, with the Australia and North America editions of the magazine featuring four pages of localised content in this section.

 The second quarter, Spotlight, features in-depth news features on big stories, with more analysis and explainer-type pieces.
 This also includes news on science and the environment.

-The third section, Opinion, includes comment pieces from “distinctive Guardian voices” as well as newcomers, while the final section, Culture, includes features and reviews on things such books, foods and film.
+The third section, Opinion, includes comment pieces from “distinctive Guardian voices” as well as newcomers, while the final section, Culture, includes features and reviews on things such books, food and film.

-Guardian Weekly, which has been edited by Will Dean since December 2017, aims to “give another life to the journalism that [the Guardian] has invested in”, he says, and provide a printed curation of “the best” from the Guardian website.
+Guardian Weekly, which has been edited by Will Dean since December 2017, aims to “give another life to the journalism that [The Guardian] has invested in”, he says, and provide a printed curation of “the best” from The Guardian’s website.